IsaacBenitz/GI2025/README.md

+This proyect aims to relate inequality with obesity within municipalities of Mexico.

 Sources:

 GINI data is extracted from CONEVAL.
 Estimates based on the 2020 MCS-ENIGH and the 2020 Population and Housing Census sample, INEGI. https://www.coneval.org.mx/Medicion/Paginas/Pobreza-municipio-2010-2020.aspx